Updated: Sep 21, 2019

 Ever wonder what a marriage, family, sex and intimacy therapist might say to one of her children as they were about to get married?
 Let me give you just a little peek …

 I recently had an extraordinary experience … a profound rush of feeling I could not explain.
 I was in the foreign territory of my first child getting married … (think groping in a dark room).
 I have long said, your oldest takes you to places never before traveled on the parenting journey … and once again, there I was, completely caught off guard by the strength of my emotion.
-This took the stretching pain to a whole new level.
 Six years ago he left to travel the world with his playmate … on this day he was going to marry her.
 Their relationship had been refined through years of travel, ups and downs, excitement and hardship, feast and famine … they were perfect for each other.
 I was beyond grateful.

 After my children’s well-being, there was nothing I wanted more than for them to find a loving partner (should they choose to partner).
 My parenting centered on helping them develop the relationship skills of intimacy – good communication, emotional intelligence, good self-esteem, conflict management, sexual intelligence, integrity, a loving heart and the ability to discern quality friends.
 He was so much more relationally mature than I was at 28 … by a long shot!!
 So here is what I said about the journey of marriage and my hopes for he and his beloved: